 Many mortgage brokers and agents have years of experience under their belt and can steer you toward properties that meet your specifications.
 As always, when choosing a professional to work with, look for training, testimonials, reviews and other indicators of knowledge and experience.

 Whether you bid at an auction or negotiate for an REO through your agent, the third step is execution.
 This is when you put an offer on a home that fits your budget.
 You’ll want to make sure your budget saves room for inspections, closing costs, insurance, property taxes, repairs and renovations.
 If you find something at the top of your means when buying a foreclosure, you may not be able to cover all the necessary expenses.

 You can find real estate auction listings online, through real estate agents, in local newspapers and at your local city hall or court.
 You can find REO listings directly through banks and through larger real estate sites like Zillow.

 Step 4: Pay for an Inspection and Resolve Liens

 Once you put an offer on the home, you’ll have a period where you can arrange for inspections.
 If it’s allowed, you may find it wise to inspect the property prior to putting an offer down to buy a foreclosure.
 In general, inspections cost anywhere from $400 to $800, depending on what options you choose.
 For a foreclosed home, you’ll want a thorough home inspection, including add-ons such as a termite and radon check, along with a sewer and water line assessment.
 The more you know up-front about the state of the home, the better.

 As for resolving liens, many foreclosed properties have more than one loan.
 The previous owner may have had a piggyback loan from a different lender than the main loan.
-A reputable title company (and possible lawyer) can help you sort through the liens and untangle any potential conflicts before you move forward with the loan.
-If everything checks out, you move to closing and the keys to the home are yours.
+A reputable title company can help you sort through the liens and untangle any potential conflicts before you move forward with the loan.
+If everything checks out, move to closing and the keys to the home will be yours.